Do you want to stop worrying about your car’s security? There are good reasons to be concerned and I don’t blame you.

 It’s easy to place on the steering wheel and it takes little space, making it convenient for smaller cars.
 It’s almost impossible to remove this lock without having the key or the lock combination, depending on the product you use.
 Breaking it would require a powerful hacksaw and A LOT of time.
 Just seeing a lock planted on the steering wheel will stop most thieves from even thinking about stealing your car.

-Expert Tip: The Club 1000 Original Club Steering Wheel Lock is regarded by many security experts as the best lock due to it’s thick steel construction which is resistant to sawing.
+Expert Tip: The Club 1000 Original Club Steering Wheel Lock (aff Amazon link) is regarded by many security experts as the best lock due to it’s thick steel construction which is resistant to sawing.
 It’s a simple low-tech solution which is also very versatile since it can be used in cars, light trucks, vans and SUVs.
 See how The Club works in this video:

 2. Wheel lock